 Sex and Gender Data Collection Guidance

-The following guidelines are based on current best practices and are intended to help researchers collect accurate and representative data while respecting their subjects’ needs.
+Minimizing harm to subjects is a core consideration when designing human subjects research, and being mindful in how you ask about your participants’ sex and gender is an important consideration in doing so.
+The following guidelines for collecting sex and gender information from human subjects are based on current best practices and are intended to help researchers collect accurate and representative data while respecting their subjects’ needs.

 1. Do you really need this information?